CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 ## Translation Functions

-Default error code for translation function are 'TRANSLATION_ERROR' for text attributes, -3333 for numeric ones and NULL for others.
+Default error codes for translation functions are 'TRANSLATION_ERROR' for text attributes, -3333 for numeric ones and NULL for others.

 * **CopyText**(*text* **srcVal**)
     * Returns srcVal as text without any transformation.